Zhabonchik/public-obsidian-vault-java-concurrency/content/Notes/Pakistan Affairs/Pakistan’s Foreign Policy.md

+# Pakistan’s foreign policy and relations with other countries

+05-07-2025
 [[Pakistan Affairs]]

 Foreign policy refers to a country's strategy in dealing with other nations to protect its national interests, ensure security, promote economic ties, and enhance its global image.